dwarren214/espen-jap-validate/deploy/README.md

 ## 4. Deploy services

 1. Update the `deploy/config/.kamal/secrets` file with the necessary secrets.
+   a.
+For production values look for the "ESPEN Kamal Secrets" entry in the OCS 1Password vault.
 2. Update the `deploy/config/deploy.yml` file with the EC2 instance IP and the domain name
 3. Run `kamal setup`